SciML/Optimization.jl/docs/src/optimization_packages/quaddirect.md

 `] add https://github.com/timholy/QuadDIRECT.jl.git`

-Since QuadDIRECT is not a registered package in General registry, OptimizationQuadDIRECT is not registered as well hence it can't be installed with the traditional command.
+Since QuadDIRECT is not a registered package in General registry, OptimizationQuadDIRECT is not registered as well, and hence it can't be installed with the traditional command.

 ## Global Optimizer
 ### Without Constraint Equations